Virtual Machine Migration

 - Authenticate pcdctl CLI

-- Log in to the PCD UI and select Virtual Machine section on the left side of the window.
+- Log in to the PCD UI and select Virtual Machine.

-- In Virtual Machine tab, search for desired VM and select that VM
+- On Virtual Machine search for a specific VM and select the VM.

-- Click on the "other" tab and select the migrate option
+- Click other tab and then select the Migrate.

 VM Evacuation

 VM Evacuation is specifically designed for disaster recovery.
-If a host fails or becomes unresponsive, VM evacuation attempts to restart a VM that was running on the failed host onto a healthy hosts.
+If a host fails or becomes unresponsive, VM evacuation attempts to restart a VM that was running on the failed host onto a healthy host.

 VM Evacuation Prerequisites